ryanmasondavies/Specify/README.md

 });
 ```

-This makes implementing custom DSL's significantly easier.
+[The language][Introducing BDD] of writing tests is super important.
+That's why Specify supports defining your own terms to define tests.
 If you're more comfortable using the term `test` to define examples, go ahead and define it: `void(^test)(NSString *, INLVoidBlock) = it;`, then use it:

 ```
 void(^test)(NSString *, INLVoidBlock) = it;